 - slow, weak, or irregular heart beat

 Aliskiren may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

 What should I know about STORAGE and DISPOSAL of this medication?

-Keep this medicine in the container it came in, tightly closed, and out of reach of children.
+Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
 Do not remove the desiccant (drying agent) from the bottle, if one has been provided.

 Unneeded medications should be disposed of in special ways to ensure that pets, children, and other people cannot consume them.
 However, you should not flush this medication down the toilet.
 Instead, the best way to dispose of your medication is through a medicine take-back program.
 Talk to your pharmacist or contact your local garbage/recycling department to learn about take-back programs in your community.
 See the FDA's Safe Disposal of Medicines website ( Web Site) for more information if you do not have access to a take-back program.